 Thanks to Alain, F1LAG my brother, for his help and the nice buffer.

 I first tried with a small Chinese tool.
 Nice but impossible to plug directly.
-The only way was to make a coupling.
-And after some ors the display disapeared…
+The only way was to do a coupling.
+And after some hours the display disapeared…

 Finaly i used a small frequency meter found in a Hamfest for 2 euros… The knob is coming from a DDS AOR used with my Collins line.